NativeScript/NativeScript/DevelopmentWorkflow.md

 >Note: NOTE: do not commit changes in the runtime versions to `e2e/<app-name>/package.json`

+---
+**NOTE**

+Linking `tns-core-modules` in Angular app does not work at the moment.
+Check [#7905](https://github.com/NativeScript/NativeScript/issues/7905) for more details on the issue.

+---

 ## Building `tns-core-modules-widgets`
 You can the following npm script to build and link the `tns-core-modules-widgets` package.